siwananda/webpack-angular/README.md

 # webpack-angular
-Sample configuration to run angular with webpack
+Simple configuration to run angular with webpack